So you want to go to Bhutan? Smart choice! And getting there from India isn't complicated at all.

 The Bhutan trip from India depends on your mode of travel, duration, and stay preferences.
 Here’s a rough estimate for a 5-day trip:

 - Daily Tariff: Regional tourists from India are required to apply for a permit and pay 1200 INR/night.
-You can also arrange your trip through a licensed Bhutanese tour operator such as Druk Asia, where we will assist in your permit application and customise your private guided tour based on your preferences.
+You can also arrange your trip through a licensed Bhutanese tour operator such as Druk Asia, where we will assist in your permit application and customize your private guided tour based on your preferences.

 - Flight Costs: The cost of flights from India to Bhutan varies depending on the departure city and season.
 On average, round-trip airfare ranges from INR 15,000 to INR 30,000.
 Book in advance so you can secure better rates.